RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: The Oil is cleaned.
+Button 1: The oil is cleaned.
 Button 2: Bottles are packaged. button 3: Machines fill the bottles with liquid.
 [X]